cortexlabs/cortex/docs/workloads/task/container.md

 # Container Implementation

+## Job specification

+If you need access to any parameters in the job submission (e.g. `config`), the entire job specification is available at `/cortex/spec/job.json` in your API containers' filesystems.

 ## Multiple containers

 Your Task's pod can contain multiple containers.
-The `/mnt` directory is mounted to each container's file system, and is shared across all containers.
+The `/mnt` directory is mounted to each container's filesystem, and is shared across all containers.

 ## Using the Cortex CLI or client